debtcollective/discourse-debtcollective-sso/README.md

-# discourse-utilities
+# discourse-debtcollective-sso

-Miscellaneous utility extensions to Discourse to enable Debt Collective features
+Extensions to Discourse SSO provider to work the way we need